This post covers what hallyu (Korean Wave) means along with its complete history.

-I grew up in Korea while Hallyu was taking off and researched info in Korean you might not know.
+I grew up in Korea while Hallyu was taking off and researched some fun facts in my language you might not know.

 Let’s get started!

 They started dancing 5,000 years ago in shamanistic rituals.
 (If only they had Mnet back then.)

 Chinese historians even noted how much they sang and danced daily in the Records of the Three Kingdoms (三國志, 220AD).
 Koreans are also known as 흥의 민족 (people of “heung”) who have passion in their blood.

 Hallyu, or the “Korean Wave” describes the influence of Korean pop culture, entertainment, music, TV dramas and movies on the world.